Overview of Corporate Governance

 Other Matters Relating to Corporate Governance

-Regarding measures for compliance, ShinMaywa has established a set of Corporate Principles, Group Philosophy, CSR Management Policy, and ShinMaywa Group Code of Conduct, all of which are shared with its group companies as guidelines for all employees across the organization, including group company personnel, to act in accordance with laws and regulations, social norms and common sense principles.
+Regarding measures for compliance, ShinMaywa has established a set of Corporate Principles, Management Philosophy, Action Guidelines, and Code of Conduct, all of which are shared with its group companies as guidelines for all employees across the organization, including group company personnel, to act in accordance with laws and regulations, social norms and common sense principles.
 The Company has also designated a “ShinMaywa Corporate Ethics Day” and “Corporate Ethics Month” to promote efforts to raise compliance awareness and enable various compliance systems to take root within the organization.
 Also, with the aim of clarifying responsibilities and promptly carrying out operations regarding corporate social responsibility (CSR), ShinMaywa has appointed an Executive Officer in charge of CSR.

 In addition, the Company has been striving to eliminate compliance risks through early detection of problematic events, and through self-cleansing mechanisms, by conducting internal audits and establishing a “Corporate Ethics Helpline” whistleblowing system, which is also available to officers and employees of Group companies.
 The status of utilization of the Corporate Ethics Helpline, contents of reports received, and other matters are reported to the Board of Directors, which is responsible for supervising operation of the system.